-Best AI Mixing Plugins in 2026
+Best AI Mixing Plugins 2026

 AI mixing plugins went from novelty to serious tooling in the last 24 months.
 Some now sit on every commercial mix; others are still gimmicks dressed up in buzzwords.
 This guide covers the 12 AI mixing tools that actually matter in 2026 and tells you, honestly, which one fits your workflow.
 No “sponsored top pick” nonsense — just what each tool is for, what it costs, where it loads, and where it falls short.